ChrisPritchard/GrislyGrotto/src/about-content.md

 v16 is the second version to be built entirely in F#, using the Giraffe framework and ASPNET.Core.
 It is the first version in a while to not be hosted on Azure - instead I am hosting it on my own server, with my own purchased domain (which I haven't done for over a decade).
 Its database backend has been switched from SQL Server to SQLite, something that was very easy given I had the database content backed up to serialised JSON, and both SQL Server and SQLite can be accessed identically using Entity Framework Core.
 I just had to change the connection string and nuget packages, then do a small migration and I was done!

-v16 addtionally integrates markdown for editing and page content (including this page) and makes a number of other small improvements.
+v16 additionally integrates markdown for editing and page content (including this page) and makes a number of other small improvements.
 In the time between v15 and v16 my F# knowledge expanded exponentially - I even won the honour of being recognised as an 'F# Expert' for one of my side projects - so that is being reflected in this build.

 Hosting wise, the site at present is running on a small Raspberry PI 3 B+, with no issues :)